 - Accuplacer testing will still be required for entry into most courses.
 Students required to test should complete the Reading, Writing and Sentence Skills portion of the Accuplacer test.
-We strongly encourage all students to also take the math test at this time so that we may properly evaluate academic skills levels and help them register for the most appropriate math course.
+Please Note: We strongly encourage all students to also take the math test at this time so that we may properly evaluate academic skills levels and help them register for the most appropriate math course.

 - Students whose overall GPA is 2.7 or higher and meet the necessary reading prerequisite may register for an entry level college level math course, regardless of a developmental math placement with the Accuplacer test.
 For example, the GPA places the student into College Algebra & Trigonometry/Applied Technical Math but Accuplacer places the student into Basic Algebra II.
 The student will be eligible to register for College Algebra & Trigonometry/Applied Technical Math but also has the option to register for Basic Algebra II.

 - High School GPAs will be accepted for 3 years from the date of graduation.

 - The Accuplacer test can place students at a higher level than the GPA placement.
 Therefore, it is in their best interest to take the test.

 - Only transcripts that are calculated on a scale of 4.0 will be used for this pilot.
 All others will be required to take Accuplacer.

 - Anyone who falls outside of the 2014 graduation criteria, does not have a GPA noted on the transcript or does not provide a transcript will be required to take the Accuplacer math test for placement.